docelic/amber-introduction/README.md

 [Webpack](https://webpack.js.org/) is used for asset management.

 To include additional .js or .css/.scss files you would generally add `import "../../file/path";` statements to `src/assets/javascripts/main.js`.
 You add both JS and CSS includes into `main.js` because webpack only processes import statements in .js files.
-So you must add the "import" lines to a .js file, and as a result, this will produce a JS bundle that contains both JS and CSS data in it.
+So you must add the CSS import lines to a .js file, and as a result, this will produce a JS bundle that contains both JS and CSS data in it.
 Then, webpack's plugin named ExtractTextPlugin (part of default configuration) is used to extract CSS parts into their own bundle.

 The base/common configuration for all this is in `config/webpack/common.js`.